Skip to Content

 Virgin Forests romania

 If you’re a nature lover, you’ll appreciate the fact that Romania is home to some of Europe’s last virgin forests.
-Located mainly in the Carpathian Mountains, these pristine forests have trees that are centuries old and ecosystems untouched by human intervention.
+Located mainly in the Carpathian Mountains, these pristine forests have trees that are centuries old and ecosystems untouched by human hand in a long, long time.

 Quirky Fun Facts About Romania